Note: In this web page are not avaliable all audios. You can rent this audio guide service in Catalunya en Miniatura Park.

 31. The entrance to Lleida and Port de Comte

-We are now entering the province of Lleida.
+We are now entering with the audioguide the province of Lleida.
 It has a population of 450,000 inhabitants, a third of which live in the capital.
 This is where we can find the famous Aran valley, the Val d’Aran, a beautiful mountain enclave which has its own language, Aran.
 Port de Comte is the closest ski resort to Barcelona.
 Opened in 1973, it boasts 42 kilometres of skiable pistes.

 32. The Romanesque Val de Boí sites